Overview

 - A flexible, responsive utility design powered by CSS variables.

-Inspired by Every Layout’s layout primitives and harmonic modular scaling, and by Tailwind CSS’s utility-first approach of single-property classes, Lism CSS is built as an original CSS design.
+Inspired by Every Layout’s layout primitives and harmonic modular scaling, and by Tailwind CSS’s utility-first approach of single-property classes, Lism CSS brings these ideas together into an original CSS design of its own.

 Why Lism CSS?